Jonathan Schoop Player Props: Tigers vs. Red Sox

-On Saturday, Jonathan Schoop (on the back of going 0-for-1) and the Detroit Tigers face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
-First pitch is at 4:10 PM ET.
+The Detroit Tigers and Jonathan Schoop, who went 0-for-1 last time out, take on Kutter Crawford and the Boston Red Sox at Comerica Park, Sunday at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Red Sox.
+He had a hitless performance in his most recent game (0-for-1) against the Red Sox.

 Jonathan Schoop Game Info & Props vs. the Red Sox